wanggang1987/whoknows/README.md

 3.mvn spring-boot:run
 you can login website in localhost:18888

-4.mvn package spring-boot:repacakge to get jar file.
+4.mvn pacakge to get jar file.